There are so many other things which are attributed to Lahore but one element that has surpassed all other attractions is ‘food’.

 by Fraaz Mahmud Kasuri

-Lahore, also being the capital of Punjab, is the second biggest city in Pakistan.
+Lahore, also being the capital of Punjab, is the second biggest city in Pakistan. it is also known as “Lahore: the food capital of Pakistan”.
 It is also the 26th largest city in the world.
 Besides having rich culture and lively atmosphere, it is known as the ‘City of Gardens’ because of its many parks and gardens.
 It is also called the ‘City of Universities’ as Lahore houses at least 28 universities and a large number of degree awarding institutes and colleges.

 There are so many other things which are attributed to the city but one element that has surpassed all other attractions is ‘food’.
 Lahore is a city with an extremely rich food culture.
 People from Lahore are famous all over the country for their love for food.
 The city offers a vast variety of options when it comes to food.
 In recent times, with an addition of foreign flavours and recipes, the style of food in Lahore has gone even more popular.
 Other cities in Pakistan do have their own food identities and specialties but Lahore, being an open-minded, dynamic and welcoming metropolitan, has brought them all at one place.
 From Punjabi and Mughlai cuisines to Central Asian, North Indian, Middle Eastern and Chinese ones, Lahore has got all in it.
 Being impartial, it would not be a false accusation if we call Lahore the ‘food capital’ of Pakistan.